-Zofran (commonly known as Ondansetron) is a popular anti-nausea drug often prescribed off-label to reduce symptoms of “morning sickness” during pregnancy.
-Many women have found it to be helpful to combat nausea, and many doctors are more than willing to write a prescription for it, despite the fact that it has not been approved for use during pregnancy.
-Recent evidence is showing that Zofran’s effects can be dangerous for the unborn child, causing severe birth defects when used during pregnancy.
+Zofran (commonly known as Ondansetron) is a popular anti-nausea drug for chemotherapy patients.
+However, doctors often prescribe the drug off-label to reduce “morning sickness” symptoms during pregnancy.
+Many women say it helps combat nausea, and doctors are willing to prescribe it.
+Despite the drug’s popularity, the U.S. Food and Drug Administration never approved Zofran for use during pregnancy.
+Recent evidence shows that Zofran can be dangerous for fetal development.
+In fact, many recent Zofran lawsuit filings allege that the drug can cause severe birth defects if used to treat nausea during pregnancy.

-If you or a loved one have taken Zofran during pregnancy and given birth to a child with birth defects, you may be entitled to financial compensation.
-Read on for some of the most commonly asked questions asked regarding the Zofran lawsuit.
+If you or a loved one took Zofran during pregnancy and had a child with birth defects, you may qualify financial compensation.
+Read on for some answers to frequently asked Zofran lawsuit questions.

 Here are the most frequently asked Zofran lawsuit questions:

-1: How many Zofran lawsuits have been filed to date?
+1: How many Zofran lawsuits are currently underway?

 While the numbers continue to grow, there are currently over 230 lawsuits that have named GSK, filed from parents across the United States because of the use of Zofran during pregnancy.
 The lawsuits are being consolidated in the U.S. District Court of Massachusetts.